-The poles of an electricity transmission line running the length of t site were used as a convenient base-line.
-Offsets were taken from this at 40m intervals and a grid system of trenches was surveyed in.
-The strate thus far was the 2% sampling technique favoured by the Oxford Archaeologic Unit where there is only moderate overburden and where the presence archaeological remains is considered at least possible.
+The poles of an electricity transmission line running the length of the site were used as a convenient base-line.
+Offsets were taken from this at a 40m intervals and a grid system of trenches was surveyed in.
+The strategy thus far was the 2% sampling technique favoured by the Oxford Archaeological Unit where there is only moderate overburden and where the presence of archaeological remains is considered at least possible.

-In the field it quickly became apparent that: the overburden to grave could be up to three metres; that the water table was as little as half metre below the surface (trenches flooding as dug); and that there was to possibility that the area had always been too wet for human habitation.
+In the field it quickly became apparent that: the overburden to gravel could be up to three metres; that the water table was as little as half a metre below the surface (trenches flooding as dug); and that there was the possibility that the area had always been too wet for human habitation.